apache/dubbo-admin/README.md

 ## 1.3 Run With Docker
 The prebuilt docker image is hosted at: https://hub.docker.com/repository/docker/apache/dubbo-admin

-You can run the image directly by mounting a volume from the host contains an `application.properties` file with the accessible registry and config-center addresses specified.
+You can run the image directly by mounting a volume from the host that contains an `application.properties` file with the accessible registry and config-center addresses specified.

 ```sh
 $ docker run -it --rm -v /the/host/path/containing/properties:/config -p 8080:8080 apache/dubbo-admin